 Do QAC's board of directors all live in Auckland?

-No. Three of the six directors have homes in Queenstown or Wanaka.
+No. Four of the six directors have homes in Queenstown or Wanaka.
 Our chairperson Prue Flacks has owned a home in Queenstown for 20 years and has lived permanently in Queenstown since 2009.
 Norm Thompson has had a residential property in Queenstown for more than 20 years and lives most of the year in Queenstown.
+Simon Flood lives with his family in Queenstown.
 Michael Stiassny lives in Auckland and has a holiday home in Wanaka.

 What influence does Auckland Airport have over QAC in its day-to-day business activities and long-term strategic planning?